cultuurnet/apidocs/projects/uitpas/docs/creating-rewards.md

 ## How to create rewards programmatically

-Rewards are published to public channels, such as [uitpas.be](https://www.uitpas.be).
+Rewards are published to public channels where passholders can view and redeem them, such as [uitpas.be](https://www.uitpas.be).
 That's why it's important to clearly describe your reward and add as much detail as possible.

 To create a reward, **the following parameters are required:**